 If the system still does not resume from sleep mode, your system might stop responding and you might not be able to turn off the computer.
 In this case, you must reset the computer.
 If you have not saved your data, it might be lost.
 To reset the computer, press and hold the power button for four seconds or more.
-If the system still does not respond, remove the ac power adapter and the battery.
+If the system is still not reset, remove the ac power adapter and reset the system by inserting a straightened paper clip into the emergency-reset hole.
+To locate the emergency-reset hole, refer to "Bottom view" on page 6.